Bayesian model selection and misspecification testing in imaging inverse problems only from noisy and partial measurements: Introduction

 where $A$ is an experiment-specific measurement operator representing deterministic physical aspects of the sensing process, and $P$ is a statistical noise model \cite{Kapio2010}.
 Common examples include image denoising, demosaicing, deblurring, and tomographic reconstruction \cite{bhandari2022computational}.

 A key common feature across statistical imaging is that recovering $x_\star$ from $y$ involves solving an inverse problem that is not well-posed, requiring regularization to stabilize the inversion.
-The Bayesian imaging paradigm addresses regularization by treating $x_\star$ as a random variable $\mathbf{x}$ and incorporating prior knowledge through the marginal $p(x)$.
-This prior is then combined with the likelihood function $p(y|x)$ by using Bayes’ theorem to obtain the posterior distribution
+The Bayesian paradigm addresses regularization by treating $x_\star$ as a random variable $\mathbf{x}$ and incorporating prior knowledge through the marginal $p(x)$.
+This prior is then combined with the likelihood function $p(y|x)$ via Bayes’ theorem, yielding the posterior distribution

 which underpins all inferences about $\mathbf{x}$ having observed $\mathbf{y}=y$ \cite{robert2007bayesian}.
 Beyond producing estimators, modern Bayesian imaging methods increasingly quantify uncertainty in the reconstruction, an essential component for reliable interpretation and robust integration with decision-making processes.
 Of course, modeling choices may strongly influence the delivered inferences, making the development of ever more accurate Bayesian imaging models a continual focus of research.